Plumsail/orgchart-docs/source/configuration-wizard/layout.rst

 .. rubric:: Top to bottom with grouping of leaf boxes

-This is a modification of a classic “top to bottom” layout.
+This is a modification of a classic "top to bottom" layout.
 The only difference is that all leaf boxes (employees without subordinates) are joined into a two column group on the right-hand side.

 .. image:: /../_static/img/advanced-web-part-configuration/layout/example-group-leaf-nodes.png